John-Rood/VectorVault/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)

 Vector Vault is a cloud-native vector database.
 This Python package combines our cloud vector database with OpenAI embeddings and API calls.
 Easily call ChatGPT or GPT4 and customize how they respond.
-Take any text data, vectorize it, and add it to a cloud vector database 1 line of code.
-Vector Vault enables you to quickly and securely create and interact with your cloud vector databases - aka "Vaults".
+Take any text data, vectorize it, and add it to the cloud vector database in 1 line of code.
+Vector Vault enables you to easily create and interact with your cloud vector databases - aka "Vaults".
 Our cloud is hosted on a serverless distributed cloud architecture backed by Google, making Vector Vault scalable to any project size.

 Vector Vault takes inspiration from LangChain by integrating their most popular features and tools into our package.
 However, by combining vector databases with OpenAI's API into a single package, `vectorvault` is able keep the complexity in the background, making it simple and easy to build powerful chat experiences.
-It's easier to use ChatGPT with `vectorvault` than OpenAI's default package, plus you can customize what ChatGPT says by adding things you want it to know to the Vault, and save a custom personality message to make it sound just right.
+It's even easier to use ChatGPT with `vectorvault` than with OpenAI's default package, plus you can customize what ChatGPT says by adding things you want it to know to the Vault, and save a custom personality message to make it sound just right.

-You will need a Vector Vault API key to use vector databases, so pick one up for free at [VectorVault.io](https://vectorvault.io).
+You will need a Vector Vault API key to create and interact with vector databases, so pick one up for free at [VectorVault.io](https://vectorvault.io).
 The first tier is free so you can start building right away.
 Vector Vault is the first vector database platfrom to go fully serverless.
 This architecture makes Vector Vault the most affordable and scalable cloud vector database platform in the world.
-Due to our serverless nature, you are able to create an unlimited number of vector databases, while only paying for the number of references you make to them. `This make Vector Vault the only real solution to multi-tenet applications, where you need an isolated vector database for each user.`  No matter what tier you are on, you will always be able to create and access an infinite number of isolated vector databases.
+Due to our serverless nature, you are able to create an unlimited number of vector databases, while only paying for the number of references you make to them. `This makes Vector Vault the only real solution for multi-tenet applications, where you need an isolated vector database for each user.`  No matter what tier you are on, you will always be able to create and access an infinite number of isolated vector databases.
 See tutorials in the Examples folder.

 <br>